Skip to main content

 If we identify that the pollen count in your location is Moderate, High, or Very High, you’ll see a red triangle appear on the tool.
 You can click this to see the advisory notice.
 Notices are customised and take into account pre-existing medical conditions such as COPD, Asthma, Bronchitis, or history of Allergies.
 They describe what precautions you need to take to prevent the exacerbation of your condition.

-The meter will show you a visual indicator of how severe the three pollen types is in your area, as in the table below.
-It uses a number called Pollen Grains Per Cubic Metre (PPM) to show how much pollen type is in the air.
-The bigger the number, the worse the pollen type.
+It uses a metric called Pollen Grains Per Cubic Metre (PPM) to show how much pollen type (Tree, Grass, Weed) is in the air.
+The larger the number, the worse the pollen type.
 The risk levels are denoted as Low, Moderate, High, or Very High.
+These risk levels are also sensitive to your underlying health condition(s).

 How can the Pollen Meter benefit my health?